2018 Illinois Beef Expo Junior Show Rules

-F. All entries must be registered in the name of the exhibitor, who must show the calf.
-The only registration exception is for any calf purchased during the 2017 Illinois Beef Expo by a junior exhibitor.
+F. All entries must be registered in the name of the exhibitor.
+The only registration exception is for any calf purchased during the 2018 Illinois Beef Expo by a junior exhibitor.
 The junior exhibitor must provide the bill of sale at check in, listing the junior as the sole owner of that calf.
 The new owner must show the calf.
 These sale cattle must be checked in within one hour after the completion of the breed sale in which they were purchased.
 For breeds that allow multiple-owned heifers (ie: all siblings listed on registration certificate), the exhibitor must be designated at time of check-in.

 H1.
 Registered heifers will be shown by age – youngest to oldest.
 Commercial breeding heifers will be shown by weight.